Advancing Genomic Research to Prevent Congenital Heart Disease

 Career Avenues

-Join our research team as a scientist, clinician, or support staff.
-Current opening: Bioinformatician at Palwal.
+Join our research team.
+Current opening: Bioinformatician at Palwal, Haryana.

 🎓

-Short-term (2–3 months) and dissertation (6 months) training in Genomics & Molecular Biology at Palwal and Kharghar.
+Short-term (2–3 months) and dissertation (6 months) training in Genomics & Molecular Biology.

-All treatment at SSSSRF-linked hospitals is provided Totally Free of Cost.
-Your donation directly funds genomic research to prevent CHD.
-Indian donors receive 80G tax exemption.
+All treatment at SSSSRF-linked hospitals is Totally Free of Cost.
+Your donation directly funds genomic research.
+80G tax exemption available.

 Get Involved